-Johnnie Walker is carefully crafted with passion in Scotland by a small team of 12 whisky experts, led by Master Blender, Jim Beveridge.
+Johnnie Walker is carefully crafted with passion in Scotland by a small team of whisky experts, led by Master Blender, Emma Walker.

-With access to over 29 distilleries across the main regions (the Lowlands, the Highlands, Speyside, and the Islands) – an unrivaled selection of casks and continued exploration into ‘ghost’ distilleries, the Johnnie Walker team continues to pioneer the Scotch category with innovative new whiskies.
+With access to over 29 distilleries across the main regions (the Lowlands, the Highlands, Speyside and the Islands) – an unrivalled selection of casks and continued exploration into ‘ghost’ distilleries, the Johnnie Walker team continue to pioneer the Scotch category with innovative new whiskies.

-Each of the whisky-making regions of Scotland has specific characteristics and varying flavor profiles.
-Johnnie Walker pulls smoky complexities from Island whiskies like Caol Ila to balance with Speyside fruits, floral Highland malts, and creamy Lowland malts and grains.
-With this access to such a multitude of flavors and styles of Scotch, the team at Johnnie Walker is permitted to craft wonderfully balanced whiskies that can hold spectacular depths and breadths of flavors.
+Each of the whisky-making regions of Scotland have specific characteristics and varying flavour profiles.
+Johnnie Walker pulls smoky complexities from Island whiskies like Caol Ila to balance with Speyside fruits, floral Highland malts and creamy Lowland malts and grains.
+With this access to such a multitude of flavours and styles of Scotch, the team at Johnnie Walker are permitted to craft wonderfully balanced whiskies that can hold spectacular depths and breadths of flavours.

 Meet The Team